A record of what people do for each other.

 Participation ratio

-Your balance is private.
-It never appears in shared thread data.
+Your totals are private.
+They never appear in shared chain data.

 Pending